openSUSE/news-o-o/_posts/2008-04-25-people-of-opensuse-michael-loffler.markdown

-#### If travelling through time was possible ” when would we be most likely to meet you?
+#### If travelling through time was possible â€” when would we be most likely to meet you?

 I prefer living in reality - here and now.